Camp Coaching Staff

-This is Shanna Diller’s fifth year serving as special assistant on head coach Connie Clark’s staff.
+This is Shanna Diller’s sixth year serving as special assistant on head coach Connie Clark’s staff.
 Diller joins the Texas program after spending the previous 2 years as the Assistant Director of Marketing for the University of Illinois Athletic Department.

 As a player, Diller spent three seasons in the National Pro Fastpitch League, playing for the Rockford Thunder and the Tennessee Diamonds.
 In 2009, Diller helped lead the Rockford Thunder to the NPF Championship title.

 Diller played collegiately for the University of Illinois where she was an All-Big 10 First Team selection in 2008 and Third Team selection in 2005 and 2007.

 The 2018 season marks Jennifer McFalls’ eighth year as an assistant on head coach Connie Clark’s staff.
 A former USA Softball standout and Olympic gold medalist, McFalls serves as the Longhorns’ defensive coach.